Beijing Museum of Natural History

 1. Take subway line 7 and get off at Zhushikou Station.
 Get out from Exit C and walk to the south for about 15 minutes.

 2. Take Subway Line 5 to Tiantan Dongmen (East Gate of the Temple of Heaven).
-You will find it after you visit the Temple of Heaven and get out from its west gate.
+Go west through the Temple of Heaven Park to the west gate, you will get to the museum.

 Beijing Bus / Subway Search

-It is free, but one needs to reserve tickets at least one day before the visit.
+It is free, but one needs to reserve tickets at least one day before the visit and passport information is required.